Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 - Ask your health care professional about antacids that might provide relief.

-- Raise the head of your bed a couple of inches by putting the bed's legs at the headboard on a couple of bricks.
+- Raise the head of your bed a couple of inches by putting risers under the bed's legs at the headboard.

 Constipation.
 You may also experience some constipation during your pregnancy.
 This occurs partly because your baby puts pressure on your bowel, and partly because of hormonal changes that slow the passage of food through your digestive system.